 - implement succession planning, including appointing, training, fixing the compensation of and, where appropriate, replacing the GCEO and Non-Independent Executive Directors of the Company;

 - overseeing the development and implementation of investor relations programme or shareholder communication policy for the Group; and

 - review the adequacy and integrity of the Group’s internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines.

-3.4 The day to day management of the Company shall be in the hands of the Executive Directors.
+3.4 The day-to-day management of the Company shall be in the hands of the GCEO.

 4. Board Structure